aniruddh622003/aniruddh622003/README.md

-- 🎊 I'm currently working on a [sorting algorithm visualiser][visualiser].
+- 🎊 I'm just finished up with a [Sudoku Solver visualiser][visualiser].
 - 🎇 New to posting code on the open-source.
 I wish to get better at it with time.
 - 😁 Open to new ideas, contact me and we can collaborate to something very good.
 - 👨‍🎓 2020 Goals: I want to know all of basic sorting and pathfinding algorithms, so stay tuned.